BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Consider two concepts in structural engineering: beam and stiffener.
 They are geometrically the same and achieved by extruding a 2-dimensional section along a path.
 The difference comes from the usage such that a beam is an isolated component while a stiffener is used to support the shell structures (i.e. panel).
-Besides, they have different failure modes.
+Correspondingly, they have different failure modes.
 In other words, the methods to inspect the failure of the two components differ.
-In software engineering terms, the two have a common property/data (i.e. geometry and material) but have different **roles and behaviors**.
+In software engineering terms, the two have a common **property/data** (i.e. geometry and material) but have different **roles and behaviors**.
 The difference in the behaviors is obvious: the failure modes and analyses.
 What about the roles?
 As stated above, a beam is an isolated member while a stiffener is an integrated member